-After receiving an invitation to enroll in the Associate Degree Nursing Program, students are required to take an Admission Assessment Exam.
-Though this is not a Pass/Fail exam, the exam scores will be noted and may be used by the ADN program for admission, counseling, and progression advisement and decisions.
-The exam also offers study methods which can aid the student during the course of the nursing program.
+Students are required to take a Pre-Admission Assessment Exam.
+The exam scores will be used by the ADN program for admission, counseling, and progression advisement and decisions.
+The exam offers study methods which can aid the student with remediation during the course of the nursing program.
 Required payment is made at the cashier's office, and the receipt submitted to the Nursing Office prior to taking the exam.
+Exam dates and testing requirements are available in the nursing office.